Student Sponsorship = Hopeful Future

 Kibera Hope Center

-Ronald is one of seven siblings and he has not been able to go to school this whole year because there is no money to pay the school fees.
-He desires to go to school where he knows he will be able to have lunch and get an education.
-He hopes, one day, to become a nurse to provide for his family.
-All of his siblings are home with maybe one meal a day, provided by well-wishers.
+Ronald is one of seven siblings.
+Ronald has not been able to go to school this whole year because there is no money to pay school fees.
+He desires to go to school where he knows he will be able to have lunch, get an education and hopes to one day become a nurse to provide for his family.
+All of his siblings are home with maybe one meal a day, provided by well wishers.
 His parents are both unemployed.

 Kibera Hope Center